 “Robby always has weed.
 He and Tom took Ronnie out back.”

 “It’s time to go on.,” I yell at everyone.
 We all jet out to the stage.
 Everything is set up.
 We pick up our instruments and begin playing ‘The Star Spangled Banner,’ yelling at everyone to stand up.
 People start yelling back and booing.
-Then we play ‘God the Save the Queen,” which makes the crowd even crazier.
-I look around for Robby who isn’t on his drum set, no surprise there.
-He is higher than ever running around the stadium with Iggy (flying the Stars & Bars), Tom and Ronnie.
-They’re at the chain link fence beside the stands conversing with the crowd that is trying to break in.
+Then we play ‘God the Save the Queen,” which makes the crowd even madder and crazier.
+I look around for Robby who is not on his drum set, no surprise there.
+He is higher than ever running around the stadium with Iggy (waving the Stars & Bars), Tom and Ronnie.
+They are at the chain link fence beside the stands conversing with the crowd that is trying to break in.
 Tom has his mic-headset on.

 I yell into my mic, “Hey, Tom.
 What’s next?”